manuelphun/SoccerSimulator/README.md

 ## Rules

-1. Teams may not block an opponents kicking position.
-2. Infinite loops within teams are prohibitted.
+1. Infinite loops within teams are prohibitted.

+## Batch Simulation

+The program handles batch simulation of all the valid teams in the file.
+Teams should be entered in the same manner.
+To start the batch operations feature, run the program using the command `java Main batch` and follow the directions.